-XMM-Newton (ESA, 1999) is the most powerful X-ray telescope ever placed in orbit.
-It allows study of the X-ray universe at an unprecedented level of sensitivity.
-XMM-Newton carries three X-ray telescopes and an optical monitor.
+XMM-Newton (ESA, 1999) allows study of the X-ray universe at an unprecedented level of sensitivity.
+It carries three X-ray telescopes and an optical monitor.
 These instruments offer a wide range of capabilities: X-ray imaging, spectrometry, photometry and optical monitoring.

 The mission enables scientists to solve a number of cosmic mysteries, ranging from the enigmatic black holes, exploding stars, to the origin of the universe itself.
 XMM-Newton was successfully launched on 10 December 1999 and is still functioning fine.
 XMM-Newton operates as an observatory, available to all astronomers.

 With the help of XMM-Newton - now truly a veteran space telescope - astronomers have made crucial observations that have influenced every aspect of astronomy.
 For example, they have mapped clusters of galaxies, the largest structures in space, and they have investigated areas close to black holes in our galaxy and super massive black holes at the centres of other galaxies.
 As a result of this we now know far more about how super massive black holes evolve and how they determine the development of the largest galaxies in the universe.
 Thanks to XMM-Newton we also know far more about how exploding stars produce and scatter chemical elements.